3urobeat/steam-comment-service-bot/docs/dev/dataManager/dataManager.md

 ### processData(): void
 Converts owners and groups imported from config.json to steam ids and updates cachefile.
 (Call this after dataImport and before dataCheck)

+### getLang(str, replace?, userIDOrLanguage?): Promise
+- `str` (string) - Name of the language string to be retrieved
+- `replace` ({[key: string]: string}) - Optional: Object containing keywords in the string to replace.
+Pass the keyword as key and the corresponding value to replace as value.
+- `userIDOrLanguage` (string) - Optional: ID of the user to lookup in the userSettings database.
+You can also pass the name of a supported language like "english" to get a specific language.

+Retrieves a language string from one of the available language files and replaces keywords if desired.
+If a userID is provided it will lookup which language the user has set.
+If nothing is set, the default language set in the config will be returned.

+Returns a promise which resolves with the language string or `null` if it could not be found.

 ### getQuote(quotesArr?): Promise
 - `quotesArr` (string[]) - Optional: Provide a custom quotes array to not use the DataManager [quotes](#quotes) array.